Like us on facebook

-Karak City is the capital and largest city of the Karak Governorate.
-Karak, once a part of the Kingdom of Jerusalem, lies 140 km to the south of Amman on the King's Highway.
+Kerak is one of the main cities in Jordan, once a part of the Kingdom of Jerusalem, lies 140 km to the south of Amman on the King’s Highway.
 An ancient Crusader stronghold, it is situated on a hilltop about 1000 meters above sea level and is surrounded on three sides by a valley.
-Karak commands a magnificent view of the Dead Sea.
+Kerak commands a magnificent view of the Dead Sea.

 In 1183 Saladin besieged the castle in response to Raynald’s attacks.
 The siege took place during the marriage of Humphrey IV of Toron and Isabella of Jerusalem, and Saladin, after some negotiations and with a chivalrous intent, agreed not to target their chamber while his siege machines attacked the rest of the castle.
 The siege was eventually relieved by King Baldwin IV.
 After the Battle of Hattin in 1187, Saladin besieged Karak again and finally captured it in 1189.
 In AD 1263, the Mamluk ruler Baybars enlarged and built a tower on the north-west corner.
 In AD 1840, Ibrahim Pasha of Egypt captured the castle and destroyed much of its fortifications.